Test Scores Not Required!

-We know standardized test scores may not best represent what you are capable of achieving in the classroom, that’s why we offer the ROCO Option.
+We know standardized test scores may not best represent what you're capable of achieving in the classroom, that’s why we offer the ROCO Option.

-The Rosemont College experience isn’t standard and neither is our admission process.
+The Rosemont College experience isn’t standard; neither is our undergraduate admission process.
 If your weighted, cumulative high school GPA is a 3.0 or higher (on a 4.0 scale), you can choose the ROCO Option on your application.
-That means submitting your ACT/SAT score is optional.
+That means submitting your ACT/SAT score is optional!

 We take the personal approach of getting to know you.
 If you choose the ROCO Option, you do not need to submit your standardized test scores.
 Instead, we will meet with you for an interview—so we can get to know you.
 You are unique, and so is Rosemont College.

 A Rosemont education is individualized, which means we are flexible to meet your needs.
 Let us know how you would like to meet with us for your interview.
 Your admission counselor can meet you in person, on Skype, through Facetime, or on a Google Hangout.